Soil moisture from EUMETSAT ASCAT

 - All H-SAF products are owned by EUMETSAT, and the EUMETSAT SAF Data Policy applies.
 They are available for all users free of charge.

 Users should recognise the respective roles of EUMETSAT, the H-SAF Leading Entity and the H-SAF consortium when publishing results that are based on H-SAF products.
-EUMETSAT's ownership and intellectual property rights into the SAF data and products is best safeguarded by simply displaying the words "(C) EUMETSAT" under each of the SAF data and procuts shown in a publication of website.
+EUMETSAT's ownership and intellectual property rights into the SAF data and products is best safeguarded by simply displaying the words "(C) EUMETSAT" under each of the SAF data and products shown in a publication of website.